KevinVerre/kevins-guide-to-git/README.txt

 Git is sometimes called a “distributed revision control system”.
 The reason why it is called that is difficult to explain and not important.
 So don’t worry if you don’t understand the rest of this paragraph.
 Git is “decentralized” because the git software is written in such a way that all of the git repositories for a particular project are peers (equals).
 For example, let’s say we have three git repositories for the same project.
 One is on my computer, one is on your computer, and one is another a server that we can both use the git program to push changes to.
 All three of those computers are running the same git software.
 Even though we are choosing to treat one of those repositories (the one on the server) as special, there is nothing about the way its git software or .git subfolder is set up is different than the other repositories.

+In practice, you typically have a central git server running all of the time that allows you to fetch from an origin repo.
+But even if it were to go offline, you can save all of yoru changes locally and push your changes at a later time.

 Topic 2.
 The difference between Git and Github